Mostafa-HEH/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 3: In the following code, do a and b point to the same object?
 Answer with Yes or No.
 Task 4: In the following code, do a and b point to the same object?
 Answer with Yes or No.
 Task 5: In the following code, do a and b point to the same object?
 Answer with Yes or No.
+Task 6: What do these 3 lines print?